npm/cli/docs/content/cli-commands/npm-bugs.md

 ---
-section: cli-commands
 title: npm-bugs
+section: 1
-description: Bugs for a package in a web browser maybe
+description: Report bugs for a package in a web browser
 ---

-# npm-bugs(1)

-## Report bugs for a package in a web browser

 ### Synopsis